 George Eliot Illustrations Gallery

-In addition to illustrations of George Eliot’s works, we also have curated a collection of images of Eliot’s homes.
-Many publishers included these images, presumably to situate the author among the upper middle class—a visual representation of her tremendous success.
-Readers have always been curious about the personal lives of the authors they admire, and this, along with an author's portrait, catered to readers' curiosity and more generally to the cult of celebrity that made George Eliot the highest-paid female author in nineteenth-century England.
+In progress is a collection of images related to Eliot's homes, along with other places in England associated with her life and/or works.
+Many publishers have reprinted images of Eliot's homes, presumably to situate the author among the upper-middle class—a visual representation of her tremendous success.
+Readers have always been curious about the personal lives of the authors they admire; images of the homes of George Eliot, along with portraits of the artist (see our gallery here), catered to readers' curiosity and more generally to the cult of celebrity that made her the highest-paid female author in nineteenth-century England.